 The days when your only options were just a petrol or diesel engine are gone forever.
-With Mild Hybrid, Hybrid, Plug-in Hybrid, and All-Electric Vehicles, you're spoiled for choice.
+With Mild Hybrid, Full Hybrid, Plug-in Hybrid, and All-Electric Vehicles, you're spoiled for choice.
 You can learn about these 'AFV' or 'alternative fuel vehicles' on this page.

 Both Ford and our dealerships are dedicated to cleaner air for our local communities and the global environment, as demonstrated by Ford's multi-award-winning EcoBoost petrol and EcoBlue diesel engines that combine performance with efficiency and economy.
 Ford has already launched electric vehicles in the UK, so we will have a vehicle to suit you and your lifestyle.